fivetran-viveksingh/github-slideshow/_posts/0000-01-02-fivetran-viveksingh.md

 ---
 layout: slide
-title: "Welcome to our second slide! by Vivek"
+title: "Welcome to our second slide!"
 ---
-Your text
+Info:
 Use the left arrow to go back!